2025 St. Louis tornado: Model forecasts

-The Storm Prediction Center outlined a moderate (4/5) risk of severe weather over much of the middle Mississippi and lower Ohio valleys in the Midwestern United States on May 16.
+The Storm Prediction Center outlined a moderate (4/5) risk of severe weather over much of the middle Mississippi and lower Ohio valleys in the Midwestern United States on May 16 as a strong upper-level trough was forecasted to be over the Upper Midwest.
 St. Louis was included in the northern area of the moderate risk, driven by the threat of severe hail and damaging winds; though the area of greatest tornadic potential was believed to lie further south and southeast.
-A strong upper-level trough over the Upper Midwest.
-Following the remnants of a severe weather system the previous day, a cold front was forecasted to move through much of the Midwest and through the Ohio and Tennessee valleys that evening.
+Following the remnants of a severe weather system the previous day, a cold front was forecast to move through much of the Midwest and through the Ohio and Tennessee valleys that evening.
 Strong mid-level flow and shear values would contribute to ideal conditions for the development of storms, potentially developing into supercells, over eastern and southern Missouri that evening.

 Forecasters at the St. Louis National Weather Service office were monitoring the potential for severe weather across the region early in the morning.
-An area forecast discussion was issued shortly before 3 a.m., discussing the implications of environmental parameters and model guidance for that afternoon.
+An area forecast discussion was issued shortly before 3 a.m.
+CDT, discussing the implications of environmental parameters and model guidance for that afternoon.
 Models had been showing that the greatest risk of severe weather across the region would exist between 1 p.m. and 5 p.m.
 CDT.
-While the specifics of when and where storms would be develop were unclear, model runs showed that the convective environment overseen by the St. Louis office would consist of high levels of convective instability in excess of 3,000 J/kg, with matching lapse rates of 7.5–8.5 degrees Celsius per kilometer and shear values of 50–60 knots ahead of the cold front.
+While the specifics of when and where storms would develop were unclear, model runs showed that the convective environment overseen by the St. Louis office would consist of high levels of convective instability in excess of 3,000 J/kg, with matching lapse rates of 7.5–8.5 degrees Celsius per kilometer and shear values of 50–60 knots ahead of the cold front.
 The primary hazards outlined at the time were large hail above 2 in in diameter, while the risk of both strong downburst wind gusts potentially stronger than 80 mph, and tornadoes, some potentially being strong, was also recognized by forecasters.